shrfh/JS-Project/README.md

 # Image Editor
-A photo editor made with HTML, CSS, and JavaScript.
-User can apply filters to their images, such as grayscale, inversion, saturation, and brightness adjustments as well as flip or rotate the images and save their edited versions in their laptop.
+An image editor created using HTML, CSS, and JavaScript allows users to make changes to their images.
+This editor includes buttons for brightness, saturation, inversion, and grayscale filtering, as well as the ability to flip an image in different directions.

 # HTML